Nacho9771/startup/notes.md

   '	&apos;
   ```

--Default file served when accessing a website should be index.html
+- Default file served when accessing a website should be index.html

 ### HTML Structure

 Example Structure of HTML Document:

 ```
 <body>
   <p>Body</p>